Skip to content

 Expected Testnet Behavior

-Certain behaviors are inherent to operating a testnet and are not considered contributions.
+Certain conditions are inherent to operating a testnet and are not considered contributions.

 Experiencing these conditions does not, by itself, constitute a contribution.